-We believe that our current cash and investment balances and cash generated from operations will be sufficient to meet our anticipated cash needs for working capital and capital expenditures for at least the next twelve months.
+We believe that our current cash and investment balances and cash generated from operations will be sufficient to meet our anticipated cash needs for working capital and capital expenditures for at least the next 12 months.

-As disclosed in Note 5 to the Notes to Consolidated Financial Statements, we are involved in patent litigation with Palomar Medical Technologies, Inc. Since the outcome of this litigation is unpredictable, no expense has been recorded with respect to the contingent liability associated with this matter.
+As disclosed in Item 3-Legal Proceedings, we are involved in patent litigation with Palomar Medical Technologies, Inc. Since the outcome of this litigation is unpredictable, no expense has been recorded with respect to the contingent liability associated with this matter.
 If we do not prevail in this litigation, we could be ordered to pay substantial damages, which could adversely impact the working capital available for use in future operations.

 The Company leases its office and manufacturing facility under a non-cancelable operating lease, which expires in 2014.
 In addition, the Company has leased office facilities of approximately 1,400 square feet and 3,700 square feet, in Germany and Japan, respectively.
 The lease in Germany expires in March 2007 and the lease in Japan expires in May 2006.
-The following table discloses aggregate information about the Company's contractual obligations for minimum lease payments related to facility leases and the periods in which these payments are due as of December 31, 2004 (in thousands):
+The following table discloses aggregate information about the Company's contractual obligations for minimum lease payments related to facility leases and the periods in which these payments are due as of December 31, 2004 (in thousands).

-Payments Due by Period (in thousands Less Than More Than Contractual Obligations Total l Year I-3 Years 3-5 Years 5 Years Operating leases \$9,290 \$685 \$1,398 \$1,782 \$5,425
+Payment ts Due by Period d (\$'000's)

+Total Less Than 1 Year 1-3 Years 3-5 Years More Than 5 Years

+\$9.290 \$ 685 \$1,398 \$1,782 \$ 5,425